aroberge/reeborg-world-creation/README.md

 * Reeborg's World does not require users to log in.
 In fact, there is no login feature.
 Unless users \(teachers or students\) contact me, I have no way to know who you are.

   * I do use [Clicky ](https://clicky.com/)to keep track of how many people are using the site.
 However I know that some adblockers will disable Clicky.
-  * I do not embed any social media widget, nor do I have any ads on the site. \[If the traffic on the site increases substantially, I might consider accepting support from a sponsor.\]
+  * I do not embed any social media widgets, nor do I have any ads on the site. \[If the traffic on the site increases substantially, I might consider accepting support from a sponsor.\]
   * Reeborg's World does save the current state of a session in your browser's local storage, thus allowing to resume your work when you leave and come back to the site at a later time.
 I do not have access to this information.
   * There is a live collaboration feature available where two or more people can work together remotely; this makes use of Mozilla's server with [TogetherJS](https://togetherjs.com/).
 If you use this feature, Mozilla may know who you are - I do not.

-* Reeborg's World is also designed with teachers in mind: while some basic **worlds **\(i.e. programming tasks\) are included by default, you can easily create and add your own.
+* Reeborg's World is also designed with teachers in mind: while some basic **worlds **\(i.e., programming tasks\) are included by default, you can easily create and add your own.
 In fact, the motivation for writing this book was to give you the tools required to create interesting programming tasks.

   * It is my hope that you will contribute your worlds \(including images\) freely so that they can be shared with others.